ModelarData/ModelarDB-RS/docs/dev/README.md

 ### Documentation
 All modules must have an accompanying doc comment that describes the general functionality of the module and its content.
-Thus, a brief description of the central structs, functions, etc should be included if important to understand the module.
+Thus, a brief description of the central structs, functions, etc. should be included if important to understand the module.

 Functions and methods should be ordered by visibility and the order in which they are expected to be used.
 For example,